radiospiel/rubpubsub/README.md

 # rubpubsub: a HTTP-protocol on top of redis pubsub or whatever

 rubpubsub implements a HTTP API on top of a pubsub middleware.
 It pushes messages to clients using **Server Sent Events**, instead of, e.g. Websockets.

+Note: For Licensing see the part on Licensing, below.

 ## Quick starts